 There are both very small and very big-sized species for cranes and herons.
 With the crane being a very large bird and the heron being medium to large, there are bound to be differences in length, height, weight, and wingspan, even among similarly sized species.

-The crane is very large, and the heron is a medium to large bird.
-Generally, though, the crane is taller and with a shorter neck and beak.
+Generally, the crane is taller and with a shorter neck and beak.
 Even the smallest species of the two have different sizes, with the Dwarf Bittern (a heron) being 10 to 12 inches long, and the Demoiselle Crane being 35 inches long.

-In terms of wingspans, the Whooping Cranes are 6 feet, and the Goliath Herons are 6 to 7 feet.
+In terms of wingspans, Whooping Cranes are 6 feet, and Goliath Herons are 6 to 7 feet.

 Heron vs Crane: Neck During Flight